 Qualifications to become an astronaut

 Applicants require at least a Master’s degree in either a STEM subject, Natural Sciences, or computer science and have at least three years of professional experience after they graduate (lecturing, lab or field work or hospital experience).
-The ESA also look upon those with a PhD or additional Master’s the ones listed above as an asset.
+The ESA also look upon those with a PhD or additional Master’s, particularly the ones listed above, as an asset.

 If you don’t have a STEM Master’s degree, a degree as an Experimental Test Pilot or Engineer from an official institution would also be considered.
 This can include EPNER (France), ETPS (England), USAF TPS (US Air Force) and USNTPS (US Navy).